astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 ```

 ADVISOR.
 That looks good.
 Maybe one thing to note is that this last rule might not work in
-other \lamprolog implementations, as it introduces an assumption for a predicate that is
+other λProlog implementations, as it introduces an assumption for a predicate that is
 not known statically, and that is usually not allowed.
 That's why I said we should use
 Makam.

 STUDENT.
-Is that a limitation that has to do with the correspondence of \lamprolog to
+Is that a limitation that has to do with the correspondence of λProlog to
 logic?

 ADVISOR.
 Not really, I believe that is because of implementation concerns mostly -- it